vmware/photon/content/en/docs-v5/administration-guide/managing-packages-with-tdnf/standard-syntax-for-tndf/commands.md

 `autoremove` without any arguments removes all automatically installed packages that are no longer required.

 **check**: Checks for problems in installed and available packages for all enabled repositories.
 The command has no arguments.
 You can use ``--enablerepo`` and ``--disablerepo`` to control the repos used.
-Supported in Photon OS 2.0 (only).
+Supported in Photon OS 2.0 (and above).

 **check-local**: This command resolves dependencies by using the local RPMs to help check RPMs for quality assurance before publishing them.
 To check RPMs with this command, you must create a local directory and place your RPMs in it.
 The command, which includes no options, takes the path to the local directory containing the RPMs as its argument.
 The command does not recursively parse directories.
 It checks the RPMs only in the directory that you specify.
 For example, after creating a directory named `/tmp/myrpms` and placing your RPMs in it, you can run the following command to check them: